GaoLei-bio/SV/SV_genotyping/Readme.txt

 To run this pipeline, we assume you already have the read alignments files, i.e. two sorted bam files for one sample.

 Parameters:
-INPUT=Example_SV.tsv          # Path to your input SV file.
+INPUT=Example/Example_SV.tsv  # Path to your input SV file.
 A example of input SV file is provided. sample=Sample_name            # Sample name, prefix of outputs Reference=Reference_genome    # Path to Reference genome, fasta format, indexed by samtools faidx Query=Query_genome            # Path to Query genome , fasta format, indexed by samtools faidx